andreabertolini1995/push_swap/README.md

 ## General approach
 This optimisation problem can be solved in multipe ways.
 The following are the high-level steps of my approach:
-* find the number in stack a that requires the least number of operations (in both stacks) to be pushed to stack b
+1. find the number in stack a that requires the least number of operations (in both stacks) to be pushed to stack b
-* push the number to stack b.
+2. push the number to stack b.
 Note that the number is always pushed in the correct position, so that stack a gets implicitly sorted while being moved to stack b
-* repeat this operation for all the numbers in stack a
+3. repeat this operation for all the numbers in stack a
-* rotate (or reverse rotate) stack b to move its highest number at the top of the stack
+4. rotate (or reverse rotate) stack b to move its highest number at the top of the stack
-* push all the numbers back in stack a
+5. push all the numbers back in stack a

-This approach performs very well, being able to provide a relatively small amount of instructions, such as:
-* less than 700 instructions for a stack of 100 numbers
-*  less than 5500 instructions for a stack of 500 numbers

 Let's now have a look at some more details of the algorihtm.